The concept of "toilet training readiness" was pioneered by pediatricians like Benjamin Spock and T. Berry Brazelton (Brazelton et al 1999).

 Peter Gorski, M.D., Massachusetts Caring For Children Foundation

 A somewhat different list of signs is offered by Peter Gorski, director of the Massachusetts Caring for Children Foundation.
-In an article for the medical journal Pediatrics, he writes that “signs of readiness include the following:
+In an article for the medical journal Pediatrics, he proposes these signs:

 • Your child can imitate your behavior